cesar-machado/Bakery-webpage/web-page/README.md

 # Web-Page for bakery.

-I made this site to train but about react js.
+I made this site to train more about react js.

 ### Installing